Feature request #4475

 I am asking, because I tried open file which I created using Raster Calculator (GeoTIFF,CFloat32) and opened it in Grass with success.
 And I also made GeoTIFF with CFloat32 pixel data format using Grass and I can't open it in QGIS (same warnings: "Warning: GDAL data type is not supported").

-#10 Updated by Marco Hugentobler over 5 years ago
+#10 Updated by Marco Hugentobler almost 12 years ago

 The patch looks good and adds important functionality to the raster calculator.